intel/transfer-learning/docker/hf_k8s/README.md

 and [get access to the model from HuggingFace](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
 For this reason, authentication is required when fine tuning Llama 2 through the Kubernetes job.
 The helm chart includes a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) which gets populated with the encoded Hugging Face token.
-The secret is mounted as a volume in the PyTorch Job containers at `~/.cache/huggingface/token` in order to authenticate your account to access gated models.
+The secret is mounted as a volume in the PyTorch Job containers using the `HF_HOME` directory to authenticate your account to access gated models.

 ### Storage